Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Expert Tip: Earthquake Gap on the Wasatch

-If you are in Salt Lake or Utah County, ask about earthquake deductibles and limits—not just the homeowners premium.
+If you are in Salt Lake or Utah County, ask about earthquake deductibles and limits — not just the homeowners premium.
+A separate earthquake policy often carries a percentage deductible that can exceed your standard policy's flat dollar amount.

 —Brad Cummins